Heading on an adventure? Compare affordable backpacker travel insurance for up to 18 months.

 2. Losses from natural disasters

-If you are backpacking through a country when it’s suddenly hit by a flood, an earthquake, tsunami, or bushfire, you could suffer serious injury or loss of all your belongings and travel documents.
-This could mean you are literally left stranded with nothing but the clothes on your back.
+If you are backpacking through a country when it’s suddenly hit by a flood, an earthquake, tsunami, or bushfire, you could suffer serious injury or lose your belongings and/or travel documents.
+This could mean that you're literally left stranded with nothing but the clothes on your back.
 Travel cover can help you get back on your feet again and allow you to continue with your travels unabated.
-It is worth checking the product disclosure statement prior to application as not all policies will provide cover for weather related losses and natural disasters.
+It is worth checking the product disclosure statement prior to application as not all policies will provide cover for weather-related losses and natural disasters.

 3. Travel delay and trip cancellation